 Soltis noted many Social Equity license applicants are first-time entrepreneurs unfamiliar with the requirements to launch a business.

 “Odds are you’ve never written a Business Plan in your life,” he said

 There is a great demand for cannabis consultants to assist companies in applying for a coveted adult-use cannabis business license.
-Most of the adult-use markets involve a complicated and often costly application to operate in the cannabis market.
+Most adult-use markets involve a complicated and often costly application to operate in the cannabis market.